-BPW signature event: Virginia Allan Young Careerist (YC)
+Virginia Allan Young Careerist (YC) - signature event

-Participants, both BPW and prospective members, compete to represent BPW on the Local and the State level by delivering a prepared 4-minute speech, interviewing with judges, and preparing a biographical statement and application.
+Candidates are reviewed and selected at the local Club level.
+They then compete at the State level by delivering a prepared 4-minute speech, interviewing with judges, and preparing a biographical statement and application.

-BPW/Raleigh boasts a long list of former Young Careerist participants and representatives who, by their participation, have developed a greater sense of self-esteem, and have gone on to more rewarding and fulfilling careers and have demonstrated themselves as outstanding leaders in their communities.
+BPW/Raleigh boasts a long list of former Young Careerist participants and representatives who, by their participation, have developed a greater sense of self-esteem, and have gone on to achieve rewarding and fulfilling careers.
+They have demonstrated themselves as outstanding leaders in their communities.

 To participate in the program, a Young Careerist must:

 - Be between the ages of 21 and 35;